80th Annual Idea Groups

 The primary objective of Idea Groups is to create a conducive environment for informal exchanges, enabling members to delve deeper into pertinent issues and explore collaborative solutions.
 Whether seeking insights, sharing experiences, or simply connecting with like-minded peers, Idea Groups offer a space tailored to your professional interests.

 We encourage all attendees to take advantage of this valuable opportunity to enhance your conference experience and forge meaningful connections within our vibrant AAPOR community.
-Spots are limited and you can register for one during the conference registration process.
+Spots are limited and registration will be opening soon!

 If you have any questions, please email Ryan Green, Education Manager.